-How to Find a Therapist in your Community
+How to Find a Community-Based (Off-Campus) Therapist

 Finding a therapist in the community may seem challenging, but with information and persistence, you can connect with someone who meets your needs and your schedule.
 There are several resources you can check out on your own, including the Psychology Today Therapist Finder tool and your insurance company’s provider search tool.